soniamontero/findmyflock-demo/PROCESS.md

 10. Request code merge.

-    Ask the Developer Lead to merge your branch.
+    Ask Wes to merge your branch.